lidofinance/docs/docs/contracts/lido.md

 - passing buffered ether further to [StakingRouter](/contracts/staking-router) or [WithdrawalQueueERC721](/contracts/withdrawal-queue-erc721)

 Also, Lido is an [ERC-20](https://eips.ethereum.org/EIPS/eip-20) rebasing token, which represents staked ether, `stETH`.
-Tokens are minted upon deposit and burned when redeemed. `stETH` holder balances are updated daily with oracle reports.
+Tokens are minted upon ether submission and burned when redeemed. `stETH` holder balances are updated daily with oracle reports.
 It also implements the [ERC-2612](https://eips.ethereum.org/EIPS/eip-2612)